 Primula polyanthus are the hybrid primroses developed from the other species.
 They have the widest color variations including bi-colors, stripes, and contrasting edges.
 Vibrant and velvety, they add pools of color to a shady garden.
 Some even look like miniature roses.

-One of the interesting antique primulas is a polyanthus mutation called “hose-hose”.
+One of the interesting antique primulas is a polyanthus mutation called ‘Hose-in-Hose’.
 Popular in Elizabethan England, its name refers to the way gentlemen of the royal court wore 2 pairs of stockings at once, the outer pair rolled down to reveal the inner pair.
-The flower of hose-in-hose has one long-necked single blossom arising from the throat of another blossom.
-It is called a double flower but really is 2 singles stacked together.
+The flower of ‘Hose-in-Hose’ has one long-necked single blossom arising from the throat of another blossom.
+It is called a double flower but really is two singles stacked together.

 Sow primrose seeds in later winter; I grow my seedlings right on the windowsill before setting outside.
 If you have a cold frame, you can sow outdoors in winter.
 Once the seedlings grow their second leaves, you can transplant into the garden.

 Most primroses do best in fast draining, moist, slightly acidic soil.
 They do best if given morning sun and shade during the hottest part of the day.
 Mine do well planted under deciduous trees where they get lots of early spring sunshine and shade in the summer.
 Bog-loving varieties need plenty of water.